-Versatile and delicious for savoury or sweet dishes, or even better eaten ‘au natural’, Almonds are an incredible Superfood that tastes just as good as it is beneficial to the overall wellness of the body.
-But today we have a special suggestion to enjoy all of the benefits of this delicious ingredient in a even healthier way, making a substitute for saturated greasy spreads with a Almond Butter recipe by Stacey from www.goodenessis.com
+Versatile and delicious for savoury or sweet dishes, or even better eaten ‘au natural’, Almonds are an incredible Superfood.
+They taste just as good as they are beneficial to the overall wellness of the body.
+Today we have a special suggestion to enjoy all of the benefits of this delicious ingredient in a even healthier way: making a substitute for saturated greasy spreads.
+Enjoy this Almond Butter recipe by Stacey Fisher

 Toasted Almond Butter